omnibrain/svguitar/README.md

 For a full API documentation have a look at the [TypeScript documentation](https://omnibrain.github.io/svguitar/docs/).

 Chart configuration is completely optional, you don't have to pass any configuration or you can only override specific settings.

-Here's an example of a customized chart:
+Here's an example of a very customized chart:

 ```javascript
 new SVGuitarChord('#some-selector')